 DKP Cricket is a UK Based bespoke online cricket store specialising in quality equipment at affordable prices for the amateur cricketer, albiet with a difference.
 We don’t bother with stock pictures as we believe that every cricket bat is different so it is important for you the customer to see the exact bat you will receive before purchasing.
 We exclusively offer a video review of any bat you are interested in on request.
 We sell the same quality and models that you would see the pros using in Test Cricket, IPL and Big Bash.
 So even if you play at grass roots level why not have the best cricket gear to boost your confidence.

 We always source the best cricket gear from the biggest brands which would be the first choice of the worlds finest players.
-These include, TON, DSC, SF, CA, BAS Vampire and many more.
-Many of our bats are hands selected, based on ping and pickup with the added advantage of us picking ones which have nice grain structure too.
+These include, SS TON, New Balance, SG, CA Sports, BAS Vampire and many more.
+Many of our bats are hand selected, based on ping and pickup with the added advantage of us picking ones which have nice grain structure too.
 We appreciate it is not easy choosing to buy cricket gear online especially cricket bats so we look to provide as much detail as possible about the each product with plenty of product pictures of the exact bat you would purchase.
 In addition, we are just a phone call away to provide further information no matter how small your question is.

 We pride ourselves in being one of the few bespoke cricket service providers who offer a customised bat delivery option from start to finish, made to your every specification to ensure that you are confident with your choice and happy with the service provided.

 We firmly understand how difficult it may be to order certain items that we stock online.
 We also appreciate that cricket equipment, particularly cricket bats, can be a significant cost to you, so we have put together a complete size guide which should provide support and point you in the right direction.
 If you have any further questions or queries about your purchase, please feel free to contact us on email@example.com